-Michael R. Solomon, Ph.D. is Professor of Marketing and Director of the Center for Consumer Research.
+Michael R. Solomon, Ph.D. is Professor of Marketing.
 Prof. Solomon's primary research interests include consumer behavior and lifestyle issues, branding strategy, the symbolic aspects of products, the psychology of fashion, decoration, and image, services marketing and the development of visually-oriented online research methodologies.
 He has published numerous articles on these and related topics in academic journals, and he has delivered invited lectures on these subjects in The United Kingdom, Scandinavia, Australia, Asia, and Latin America.

 - Ph.D.
 University of North Carolina at Chapel Hill

 - M.A.
 University of North Carolina at Chapel Hill

 - Professor of Marketing, Director, Center for Consumer Research (August 2007-present)